 Full bidirectional support:

-- Inbound — Email attachments (CSV, JSON, text, code files, etc.) are stored and their content is fed to both the classifier and the agent as context
+- Inbound — Email attachments (CSV, JSON, text, code files, etc.) are included in the task description sent to the sandbox

-- Outbound — The agent can generate files (reports, CSV exports, data dumps) and send them back as email attachments
+- Outbound — The agent can generate files inside the sandbox, which are read from the outbox and sent back as email attachments

 email-agent/